 Modern families come in many configurations, but whatever your structure one fact never changes: adding kids to the household equation costs a whole bunch.
-According to the most recently available data from the U.S. Department of Agriculture, it will run a middle-income couple slightly more than $245,000 to raise a child born in 2013 to the age of 18.
+According to the most recently available data from the U.S. Department of Agriculture, it will run a middle-income couple about $233,610 to raise a child to the age of 18.
 Oh by the way, that number doesn’t include your future college-bound offspring’s education.
 If you’re a single parent that financial burden will weigh on you even more heavily.

 Costs aren’t decreasing, either – thanks to many expenses that parents no longer consider optional, such as private schools, orthodontics, traveling sports teams and other activities.
-According to the same USDA study, the average middle-income, two-parent household spent 18% of its budget on education and child care in 2013, up from 2% in 1960.
 Add rapidly rising health care costs to the picture and even families with exceptional employer-subsidized health plans must plan to allocate a bigger slice of the household budget as the number of dependents increases.

 Whether you’re expecting, adopting or you’ve recently welcomed your first child or multiples to this world, don’t wait too long to revise your financial plan.
 As your family grows, so do your financial considerations, from selecting the right insurance protection to weighing the benefits of stay-at-home-Dad or working Mom status versus the cost of full-time child care.